-Any service as a state officer between January 1 and April 30 in a calendar year triggers the requirement to file a personal financial statement with the Ethics Commission.
+Any service as a state officer between and including January 1 and April 30 in a calendar year triggers the requirement to file a personal financial statement with the Ethics Commission.
 The REGULAR FILING DEADLINE IS APRIL 30 each year (or the next business day if the 30th falls on a weekend or holiday), unless one of the alternate filing deadlines listed below applies.

 Alternate Filing Deadlines for Certain State Officers in the 1st Year of Appointment

 1. An appointed salaried officer, appointee filling a vacancy in elective office, or appointee of a major state agency must file on the earliest of the following dates: (1) within 30 days of appointment or qualification, or (2) before the first committee hearing on confirmation if senate confirmation is required.

 2. The executive head of a state agency-who is not an appointed officer- must file within 45 days after assuming duties.

 Alternate Filing Deadlines for Candidates for Elective Office

 1. An individual who is a partisan or independent candidate for an office as an elected officer shall file the financial statement not later than the later of the 60th day after the date of the regular filing deadline for an application for a place on the ballot in the general primary election, or February 12.

 2. If the date for filing for ballot access or filing a declaration of write-in candidacy falls after the regular filing deadline for candidates in the primary election, the deadline may vary.
 Please contact the Ethics Commission.

 NOTE: A financial statement must be filed each year.
 The statement must be filed electronically with the Ethics Commission, not with the Governor or your agency, to be considered timely filed.
 If you must file in more than one capacity -- e.g., you serve on more than one board -- only one financial statement must be filed.
 Duplicate statements covering the same calendar year are never required.